 What will OAI do?

 OAI will acknowledge the receipt of all allegations.
-OAI will accept anonymous allegations except for those regarding workplace harassment or abuse of authority.
 OAI will review the allegations and conduct a preliminary assessment to determine whether there are sufficient indications to warrant a formal investigation.

 During a formal investigation, OAI will establish the facts and substantiate the findings with evidence.
 OAI submits its investigation reports to the Legal Support Office (LSO) for consideration of disciplinary proceedings or administrative action, as appropriate.
 Where the investigation does not substantiate the alleged wrongdoing, OAI will close the case and inform the concerned individual accordingly.

 What does due process mean?